bobpattersonjr/workmux/README.md

 ##### Prompt templating

-When generating multiple worktrees, any prompt provided via `-p`, `-P`, or `-e` is treated as a Tera template.
+When generating multiple worktrees, any prompt provided via `-p`, `-P`, or `-e` is treated as a MiniJinja template.
 You can use variables from your generation mode to create unique prompts for each agent or instance.

 ##### Examples